A perfect no bake Mango Cheesecake made from scratch.

 Jump to:

-The base is prepared out of crushed cookies and butter and hold together firmly.
+The base is prepared out of crushed cookies and butter and held together firmly.

-For the cream cheese no bake filling you will need regular cream cheese, whipped cream, sugar and mango pulp.
+For the cream cheese no bake filling you will need regular cream cheese, whipped cream, sugar, and mango purée (aka pulp).

-The cream cheese should be clear, the whipped cream needs to be above 45% fats to turn into a lovely whipped consistency which will give the no bake cheesecake the fluff it needs.
+The cream cheese should be clear, the whipped cream needs to be above 45% fats to turn into a lovely whipped consistency which will give the no bake cheesecake the fluff it requires.

 You can also use mango pulp directly if you have that in your freezer.